 The Mandalorian season 2 cast: who is in the new series?

-The only name confirmed to return is Pedro Pascal (aka Game of Thrones‘ Oberyn Martell), who plays the show’s lead and pilot of the Razorcrest gunship.
+Pedro Pascal (aka Game of Thrones‘ Oberyn Martell) will be returning, who plays the show’s lead and pilot of the Razorcrest gunship.

 Her Instagram post confirming that filming has wrapped also confirms Gina Carano for a return.
 It’s also expected that Carl Weathers (who plays Greef) , and Thor: Ragnarok director Taika Waititi, who voices robot IG-88, will also return.